 Hero dish: The Royal Breakfast platter (AED 180 for two)?

 Jumeirah Beach Road, Near Mercato Mall, Jumeirah 1.
 04 349 3585.
 7am-1am (2am Friday).

 Classy, pricey Jumeirah cognoscenti hangout.
 Fantastic food, great breakfasts, superb salads and marvellous main courses, served in an elegant, yet relaxed atmosphere.
 Hit the outside seating while the weather’s still cool.
 Grade 9 Wagyu sirloin steak?
 Bring it on!
-That meat has probably been treated better than you are, as a customer.
+That meat has probably been treated better than you.
 Try the ritzy lychee mocktail or lavender cappuccino and the matcha chocolate fondant for an afternoon treat.

 Villa 56, Jumeirah Beach Road, Jumeirah 1.
 04 345 0023.
 8am-11pm (midnight Thursday, Friday and Saturday).

 A true hidden gem, this coffee shop’s design gives more of a Thai feel than urban Dubai, with lots of natural wood and greenery.
 Great coffee, great food, but renowned for sub-zero A/C for some reason.

 Healthy, bang-on-trend breakfast is served from 8am until 1pm, including quinoa in almond milk with berries, and a delicious and insta-worthy baked egg boat.
 For the rest of the day, you can opt for salads (Hawaiian chicken, watermelon and duck) or heartier fayre – with dishes such as salmon sous-vide, venison lasagne and beef and foie gras sliders elevating this joint above the usual coffee shop food.
 A treat in summer, but hit the outside area in winter for a real peaceful vibe.